knoepdan/CyberSecRappi/as_1_internetProt/InternetProtocolls_one.md

   - name is alias, value is 'real' name
 - Type "MX" (for mailservers)
   - value is mailserver associated with name
+- Type "TXT" -> just text
+  - can be any text (many nameservers have a size limit though)

 Tools: